mfikes/esprit/README.md

 Note that schematics and other artifacts for a customized ESP32 WROVER board are available in the [esprit-board][2] repository, but any ESP32 WROVER with 8 MiB of PSIRAM will work.

 We are assuming that the device is connected on port `/dev/cu.SLAB_USBtoUART`.
+(This will be the case if you are using the Esprit board, and in that case you will need the Silicon Labs CP2102N USB to UART chip [drivers][6] if they are not already installed on your computer.)

 	esptool.py --port /dev/cu.SLAB_USBtoUART erase_flash